selleckg/jobfill-extension/README.md

 Installation:
 Step 1 — Unzip

-  Download the zip file.
-This has the extension in it.
-  Right-click the zip file and extract it to a folder you'll leave in place (don't delete it after — Chrome needs the folder to stay where it is).
+  Right-click on the .zip file and extract it to a folder which you'll leave in place (don't delete it after — Chrome needs the folder to stay where it is).

 Step 2 — Open Chrome Extensions
   In Chrome, go to the address bar and type: